-Keating, a Republican, was the representative for Ohio's 1st congressional district from 1971 to 1974.
+Keating was the representative for Ohio’s 1st congressional district and was a Republican.
+He served from 1971 to 1974.

 Keating is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Keating sponsored and cosponsored.
 See full analysis methodology.

 Keating sponsored bills primarily in these issue areas:

 Transportation and Public Works (19%) Government Operations and Politics (19%) Armed Forces and National Security (17%) Crime and Law Enforcement (17%) Economics and Public Finance (11%) Environmental Protection (6%) Health (6%) Law (6%)